 On a post-secondary campus, with other high school students

 Dual credit is offered in a number of different ways.

 1-year certificate program, completed on the regular post-secondary schedule (attending high school while you also complete your certificate)

 First-period apprenticeship program

 Participation in a regular post-secondary course (you can sample post-secondary courses to see if they interest you enough to continue)

 Courses created specifically for you and run as a cohort of high school students and community members

-Talk to your high school guidance counselor to see if dual credit opportunities are available at your school, or to discuss other career preparation opportunities that may be available to you.
-You can also look up dual credit opportunities on the program’s website.
+Talk to your high school guidance counselor to see if dual credit opportunities are available at your school, or to discuss other high school transition opportunities that may be available to you.
+You can also look up dual credit opportunities on the Alberta Education's website.